FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

  #### Parameters
   * Name: the name of the person that has an emergency.
   * EmergencyType: the type of emergency to be displayed
-  *  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
+  *  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API
   * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
   *  uid: server generated Unique Id of this element
   * address: OPTIONAL address of emergency